kataras/iris/README.md

 <!-- <a href="https://iris-go.com"> <img align="right" src="https://iris-go.com/images/logo-w169.png"></a> -->

-Iris is a fast, simple yet fully featured and very efficient web framework for Go.
+Iris is a fast, simple yet fully featured and very efficient web framework for Go. **With a personal promise of active lifetime maintenance, [unlike other](https://github.com/gorilla/.github/blob/master/profile/README.md) free software packages offered in Go ecosystem**.

 It provides a beautifully expressive and easy to use foundation for your next website or API.